open-cloud/xos/docs/core_models.md

 # Core Models

-The XOS modeling framework provides a foundation for building CORD, but it is just a tool used to define a set of core models.
-It is these core models that provide a coherent interface for configuring, controlling, and applying policy to a CORD POD.
-This gives operators a way to specify and reason about the behavior of CORD, while allowing for a wide range of implementation choices for the underlying software components.
+The XOS modeling framework provides a foundation for building systems like CORD, but it is just a tool used to define a set of core models.
+It is these core models that provide a coherent interface for configuring, controlling, and applying policies to an operational system.
+This gives operators a way to specify and reason about the system's behavior, while allowing for a wide range of implementation choices for the underlying software components.

 ## Services, Slices, and ServiceInstances

-CORD's core starts with the **Service** model, which represents all functionality that can be on-boarded into CORD.
+The XOS core starts with the **Service** model, which represents all functionality that can be on-boarded into an XOS-managed system.
 This model is designed to meet two requirements.
 The first is to be implementation-agnostic, supporting both *server-based* implementations (e.g., legacy VNFs running in VMs and micro-services running in containers) and *switch-based* implementations (e.g., SDN control applications that install flow rules into white-box switches).
 The second is to be multi-tenant, supporting isolated and virtualized instances that can be created on behalf of both trusted and untrusted tenants.